-After a laborious descent (suitcase in hand) into the steep cobbled streets to my hotel (Dinan is up the hill) I was left really tired.
+After a laborious descent (suitcase in hand) into the steep cobbled streets to my hotel (Dinan is up a hill), I was left really tired.
 I have had a busy day in St-Malo.
 So with Google Maps sending me the wrong way few times, I reached my destination nearly an hour later.
-To put it into context, the journey normally takes about 15 minutes.
-During my check in I was glad to hear that the hotel had a spa facility but my smile didn’t last long as I realised that I didn’t pack a swimsuit.
+To put it into context, the journey typically takes about 15 minutes.
+During my check-in, I was glad to hear that the hotel had a spa facility, but my smile didn’t last long as I realised that I didn’t pack a swimsuit.
 Not wanting this to spoil my mood, I set to discover the area.

 Things to do in medieval Dinan

-Located below the medieval town of Dinan and Lanvallay, La Rance offers an amazing landscape.
+Located below the medieval town of Dinan and Lanvallay, La Rance offers a fantastic landscape.
 The river flows into the English Channel between Dinard and Saint-Malo and extends over more than 100km.
 Therefore you can take a boat ride from both cities to Dinan.
-There are plenty of restaurants, cafes/crêperies along the marina where you can sit back and admire the view of the port, specially the viaduct and the old bridge.
-Or you can simply enjoy a delicious galette or crepe.
+There are plenty of restaurants, cafes/crêperies along the marina where you can sit back and admire the view of the port, especially the viaduct and the old bridge.
+Or you can just enjoy a delicious galette or crepe.
 If you are travelling with kids, you can even stop by the Maison de la Rance for an interactive history of the port.

-In order to get to the historical citadel of Dinan, you need to go through the charming streets of Rue Haute-Voie, Rue du Petit-Fort and the famous Rue Jerzual.
-Taking on the paved steep street is like travelling into the Middle Ages.
+To get to the historical citadel of Dinan, you need to go through the charming streets of Rue Haute-Voie, Rue du Petit-Fort and the famous Rue Jerzual.
+Taking on the steep paved road is like travelling into the Middle Ages.
 The houses have surprisingly kept their stunning medieval architecture, many of them have been listed Historical Monuments.
-In fact the town has been designated a Ville et Pays d’Art et d’Histoires (City and country of art and history).
+In fact, the town has been designated a Ville et Pays d’Art et d’Histoires (City and country of art and history).
 Rue Jerzual is by far the most atmospheric and picturesque of all Dinan’s charming streets.
-The paved street used to be the main route to link the old town to the port.
+The paved road used to be the main route to link the old town to the port.
 You will see lots of shops along the way which go to show how busy the street might have been back in the days.